blog-icon

 2. You tell the search engines not to index them.

 As simple as this sounds, it may take some time to do.
 It may also take some time for any positive results to show from your work.
 However, be assured, that over time this will pay off.
 To establish the pages that need to be removed you need to analyse the index rate of your website (ensuring to list the important pages that must be indexed).
-You must then cross compare this with the pages that Google has indexed.
+You must then cross compare this with the URLs that Google has indexed.
 The excess is the index bloat that you want to get rid of.

 You can start by targeting the low-hanging fruits.
-That is pages you can easily identify in your XML sitemap that shouldn't be there.
+That is URLs you can easily identify in your XML sitemap that shouldn't be there.
 Then remove them from your sitemap, and/or delete them if they no longer serve any purpose.

 • Use an online service, such as Labrika, to identify them for you.
-You can do this via our ‘User behaviour data’ report, in the section ‘pages without any traffic’.
-This is likely the easiest option.
+You can do this via our ‘User behaviour data’ report, in the section

 • Check in Google search console for the 'index coverage report' which lists the pages that Google has indexed for your website.